zry656565/jblog/_posts/2013-01-01-1950s-called-wanted-toolbox-back.md

 Pretty much any programming language used today is [a derivative](http://www.levenez.com/lang/) of [Fortran](http://en.wikipedia.org/wiki/Fortran) or [Lisp](http://en.wikipedia.org/wiki/Lisp_%28programming_language%29), both born in the 1950s.
 Okay, reality check: It's 2013—yes, 60 years later—and we have cars that drive themselves on the street, robots roaming the surface of alien planets and tiny networked devices with interactive surfaces that we keep in our pockets, which are orders of magnitude more powerful than the computers of the 1950s.

 This might come as a surprise to readers not into [computer programming](http://en.wikipedia.org/wiki/Computer_programming), but professional and hobbyist programmers alike all ***use the same tools as we did 60 years ago*** — one-dimensional, sequential plain text.
-It's like writing a single letter in Word *without using any formatting*, to instruct a symphony orchestra to perform a complex musical piece.
+It's like writing a single document in Word *without using any formatting*, with the goal of instructing a large symphony orchestra to perform a complex musical piece.
 That app you're using could as well have been built in the 1950s, had we the same powerful hardware back then.
 We are thoughtlessly using Grandpa's old toolbox to build a spaceship.

 The [Wikipedia article on computer programming](http://en.wikipedia.org/wiki/Computer_programming) opens up with the following description: